 After his career-best 2022 campaign, Harrison is speeding toward the NFL at a steep trajectory, and he may have played his way into the first round of the 2023 NFL Draft.

 Anton Harrison Scouting Report

 Oklahoma has no shortage of offensive line development on its record.
 Can Harrison be the next Sooners product to take his talents to the NFL and flourish at the professional level?

-Harrison has good foot speed moving upfield and can use smooth lateral agility to square up blockers.
-He’s an explosive athlete moving into space and covers a great deal of ground for his size when attacking defenders.
+Harrison has good foot speed moving up the field and can use smooth lateral agility to square up blockers.
+He’s an explosive, light-footed athlete moving into space and covers a great deal of ground for his size when attacking defenders.
 Similarly, Harrison has the lateral explosiveness to cover excessive ground tracking to the sideline.
 He can overtake the 5-tech quickly off the snap and pursue linebackers on zone runs.

-With his frame density and length, Harrison has great natural raw power, and easily displaces defenders at contact with full extensions.
+Harrison is a terrific athlete, but with his frame density and length, he has great natural raw power as well.
+He can easily displace defenders at contact with full extensions.
 He has the initial power to shock defenders at contact and freeze opponents in place while in pursuit.
 Furthermore, Harrison’s shown to fully extend and then align his base to sustain power exertions with leg drive.

 Harrison has great raw power, but his operational power — the art of maximizing power exertions with proper execution — is just as appealing.
 The Oklahoma OT is able to load his hips into extensions and use torque to rotate defenders out of running paths while maintaining control.